aurovrata/cf7-polylang/README.txt

 * [CF7 Multi-slide Module](https://wordpress.org/plugins/cf7-multislide/) - this plugin allows you to build a multi-step form using a slider.
 Each slide has cf7 form which are linked together and submitted as a single form.

-* [Post My CF7 Form](https://wordpress.org/plugins/post-my-contact-form-7/) - this plugin allows you to save you cf7 form to a custom post, map your fields to meta fields or taxonomy.
+* [Post My CF7 Form](https://wordpress.org/plugins/post-my-contact-form-7/) - this plugin allows you to save you cf7 form submissions to a custom post, map your fields to meta fields or taxonomy.
 It also allows you to pre-fill fields before your form  is displayed.

 = Thanks to =